 The Foundation's main goal is to preserve and exhibit the artistic and pedagogic body of work, as well as the library, of José María García Gutiérrez and María Luisa Chico de Castro.

 The Foundation was established by deed in Cuenca, on April the 25th, 2013.
 It was entered in the Castilla LaMancha Register of Foundations of the August 6, 2013 with the code: CU-0054.

 The Board of Trustees is the body responsible for ensuring the achievement of the Foundation's purposes and its actions are subject to the Protectorate of Foundations of Castilla-LaMancha.

 The Foundation headquarters, which also serve as an exhibition space for the works it preserves, are located at La Paz 15, 16001, CUENCA.

-The Foundation aims to offer exhibitions throughout the year to showcase the artwork it keeps.
+The Foundation's aim is to showcase the artwork it keeps.
 Find out more about dates, schedules and location by clicking here.